 - VLC will be downloaded and installed automatically.

-Method 3: Using Advanced Package Tool (or APT) for Ubuntu
+Method 3: Using Advanced Package Tool (or APT) or Snap Store for Ubuntu

 - Click on Open link under the Launch Application dialog